Last Updated on 22nd January 2023 by peppe8o

 Preconfiguring WiFi and enabling SSH

 Extract SD card and re-insert it in your PC.
-From our File explorer, in “This Computer” we can see 1 new SD partitions:
+From our File explorer, in “This Computer” we can see 1 new SD partition:

 We will create a connection configuration file under this boot partition.